NickKalenik/MIST4610GroupProject2/README.md

 When using this calculated field in our model, we filtered out domains such as "UNKNOWN", "N/A", "OTHER", and any null values to make our model more accurate.

-For our second question, we had to create a similar calculated field from the "Driver Substance Abuse" field.
+For our SECOND question, we had to create a similar calculated field from the "Driver Substance Abuse" field.
 This field had 12 members, which included:
 - ALCOHOL CONTRIBUTED
 - ALCOHOL PRESENT
 - COMBINATION CONTRIBUTED